 Telecommunication in FranceThe development of telecommunications in France is roughly equivalent to the average of the European Union.
 Under the country code +33, there were a total of 110.51 m connections in 2020.
 Among them were 72.75 m million mobile phones, which corresponds to an average of 1.1 per person.
 In the EU, this figure is 1.2 mobile phones per person.

 In the expansion of broadband Internet connections France is very well in the race.
 Around 83% of all residents have access to the Internet.
-Approximately 44% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).
+Approximately 45% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).

-With about 17.27 million webhosts, France is below the world's average by population.
+With about 17.27 m webhosts, France is below the world's average by population.

-Development of telephone and internet connectionsWith an average download speed of 177.25 Mbit/second for fixed-network broadband internet, France ranked 9th in an international comparison.
-The upload rate was only 124.32 Mbit/second (13th place).
-The quality of the Internet, consisting of signal fluctuations (jitter) and latency, is very far ahead at 13th place.
+Development of telephone and internet connectionsWith an average download speed of 198.72 Mbit/second for fixed-network broadband internet, France ranked 9th in an international comparison.
+The upload rate was only 142.47 Mbit/second (12th place).
+The quality of the Internet, consisting of signal fluctuations (jitter) and latency, is very far ahead at 20th place.